 Lady Madlock, of Tyler, Texas, received a Bachelor of Science from Texas College and a Master of Science from Iowa State College.
 She held the offices of National Recording Secretary and was the second National President of Top Ladies of Distinction, Inc., serving from 1971-1974.
-Lady Madlock still lives in Tyler, Texas and continues to be an active member of Top Ladies of Distinction, Inc.

 Ruth Payne Smith*

 Lady Smith, of Austin, Texas, received a Bachelor and a Master of Science in Home Economics from Prairie View University.
 She held the offices of Chapter Vice President, Secretary and Advisor.
 She was a Vocational Home Economics Educator.
 She was instrumental in developing the motto “Serving Youth and Adults.”

 Georgia Bell Presswood Nelson*